-Tax Lien Sale and Tax Lien Foreclosure Proceedings in Maryland and Washington, D.C.
+Tax Lien Sale and Tax Lien Foreclosure Lawyer in Washington, D.C.

 In Maryland, statutory code provisions protect property owners from the loss of real property by requiring notice of tax sale foreclosure proceedings and an opportunity to redeem the property, at a minimum, before the right of redemption is foreclosed by the court.
 Even though property owners have the right to notice and an opportunity to redeem, the court may award the tax lien purchaser (the certificate holder) title to the property if the owner fails to redeem the property before the judgment date.